 Embrace your singleness

 Change the narrative of Valentine’s day from being a day of expression of romantic love to being one of self-love.
 Catch up on your favorite movies, eat good food, listen to soulful music and celebrate just being you.
 Take the day to celebrate your own company.
+Learn to be kind to yourself and practice self-compassion with Wysa.

 Relationships are full of compromises and a lot of individual interests get sidelined in them.
 Couples spend time indulging in activities that both people enjoy; hence some unique individual interests get sidelined.
 Use Valentine’s day as an excuse to revisit some of your old passions.